gaehlerm/SoftwareEngineering/README.md

 “Any fool can write code that a computer can understand.
 A good programmer writes code a human can understand.” – Martin Fowler

+// This chapter is somehow not up to the point...

 As we have discussed, good code is easy to understand.
 But what makes code easy or hard to understand?
 A computer understands anything, he doesn’t care.
 As long as the syntax is correct.
 Even if there is a bug, the computer just executes it.
 But we don’t care about the computer, this book is about humans.
 We have to ask ourselves, when does a human understand something?
 Or what do humans struggle with?

 Humans are fundamentally different than computers.
 We can do incredible things, yet at the same time we have severe weaknesses.
 The evolution adapted us to our environment.
 We were made to life in the forest, hunt animals and socialize with our clan.
 We needed good eyes to see our prey, get an understanding of the terrain and the direction of the wind and we had to know our hunting party.
 These things require a lot of intuition and approximate thinking.
 These are things computers or robots struggle with.
 Though they improve thanks to the emergence of artificial intelligence.

 Something humans are not good at is very obvious.
 Math.
 We suck at math.
 It’s so simple and logical.
 Yet it took me 12 years of school to calculate a differential.
 And I was comparably good!
 Humans are not made to think logically.
-We are guided by instincts.
+We are guided by instincts and approximate thinking.

-You can play terrible tricks with humans.
-We obey the laws of psychology.
-Even though these laws are only roughly understood, you can make another person to do pretty much anything you want.
-Even experts on fraud fall for such tricks.
-You would never send a stranger a nude pic of yourself.
-But if you already sent him a picture of you in a bikini and one showing your boobs it’s only a small step sending another picture where you are naked.
-It’s easier to send it than resisting this malicious request because you are being manipulated.
-You just crossed the red line where the real abuse is about to begin.
-Any outside person could tell you immediately that this is going to end badly.
-But you are stuck in your fiction created by another person.
-These are the human weaknesses.
-We can only mitigate these weaknesses by accepting them.
+You can play terrible tricks with humans as we all follow the same laws of psychology.
+Even experts fall for such tricks.
+We can only mitigate our weaknesses by accepting them.

 On the other hand, we are amazing at understanding complex processes by creating an abstract model of a process and analyzing different parts of it.
 We know a lot of different things and we can have an abstract imagination what would happen if we combine many of them.

 We are also pretty good in communicating with others.
 Using the natural language.
 We are able to explain fairly difficult things and others understand us.
 Just as you (hopefully) understand what I write here.

 We are terrible at math and we can be extremely easily tricked.
 On the other hand, we are fairly good at understanding general objects, behavior and language.
 As long as they are not too complex.
 We can explain these things in English or any other language you wish.
-We can combine some of these semi complex objects into a new object, which… is still only semi complex.
+We can combine some of these semi complex objects into a new object, which... is still only semi complex.
 You can still describe what it does.

 This is how we are able to create extremely complex objects.
 We have to break them down into small parts that we understand very well and them build them together like Lego.
 Every time we assemble a few pieces we create something new that we give a name for and are able to explain to other humans what this thing does.